louadi/DIGGER/docs/README.md

 **Answer 2:** The confidence level is defined based on the prediction score from the PPIDM algorithm.

 **Question 3:** I would like to use the output images in my manuscript.
+How could I do that?

 **Answer 3:** You can save figures with the right click of the mouse -> 'Save Image as' option.
 Also, for NEASE plots, you can use a download button to download high-resolution figures.